 Something about the idea of sewing a couch slipcover is hugely daunting.
 Maybe it’s the sheer size of it or perhaps it’s the awkward shapes, but it sounds like something for the experts.

 That’s totally not the case.
-This is actually a project I would put at beginner level.
+This is actually a project I would put at intermediate level.
 Surprising, right?!

-Made from heavy duty painters drop cloth (available from any hardware store eg Bunnings).
-I also used zips for the cushion covers and found continuous zips via Trade Me (which you cut to length and add zipper heads where needed) a cheap way to get long zips.
+I used 1.5 packets of heavy duty painters drop cloth and sourced continuous zips for the cushions (which you cut to length and add zipper heads where needed).
+It’s an affordable way to get long zips.

 Here is a comparison of fabrics before (left) and after (right) bleaching.
 The difference is very subtle, but still lighter.
 It’s purely a matter of personal preference.